realeroberto/sqlite3server/README.md

 ### TODO

-Implement a proper multithreading model (see for example https://stackoverflow.com/questions/393554/python-sqlite3-and-concurrency) and then tests.
+Implement a proper multithreading model (see for example https://stackoverflow.com/questions/393554/python-sqlite3-and-concurrency) and from there add tests.